 There are plenty of ways you can increase humidity, including:

-- moving your plants to the bathroom where daily showers increase humidity (just make sure you have enough sunlight in your bathroom)
+- moving your plants to the bathroom where daily showers increase humidity (just make sure you have enough natural light in your bathroom)

 - using a spray bottle on mist setting to mist your plants weekly

 - placing a tray of water below your plants but make sure your plants do not touch the water or this will lead to root rot